 - Associate Member of the Certified Fraud Examiners Association

-- Owner of the American Family Insurance Office – Kaysville, Utah
+- American Family Insurance Office – Kaysville, Utah

 - Commercial Division - Focus on condominium, HOAs and large apartment complexes